The Magi and the Christmas

 leading light.
 Then it takes on the character of either a spotlight shining down

-else can see it.
+do not see it.
 Or if they can see it, they do not understand what they are

 seeing.
 There had been no discussion with Herod,